aws-lite/aws-lite/readme.md

 /**
  * Reads
- * Fire a GET request to the Lambda API by specifying its AWS service name and endpoint */ await aws({
+ * Fire a GET request to the Lambda API by specifying its AWS service name and API path */ await aws({
   service: 'lambda',
-  endpoint: '/2015-03-31/functions/$function-name/configuration',
+  path: '/2015-03-31/functions/$function-name/configuration',
 })
 // {
 //   FunctionName: '$function-name',